Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Psychopharmacology resources in the treatment of addictions (3 hours)

-- Screening clients to determine eligibility and appropriateness for admissions into a particular program
+- Screening clients to determine eligibility and appropriateness for admission into a particular program

 - Intake of clients by performing the administrative and initial assessment tasks necessary for admission to a program

-- Assessment of client’s strengths, weaknesses, problems, and needs for the development of a treatment plan
+- Assessment of the client’s strengths, weaknesses, problems, and needs for the development of a treatment plan

 - Treatment planning with the client to identify and rank problems to be addressed, establish goals, and agree on treatment processes